 ©2019 Hal Aetus (aetusart.com).
 Please do not repost without permission of the author.

 WARNING: There are some scenes throughout this novel that depict actions some may not consider suitable for children such as drinking of alcohol, mild gore and violence (as in close combat), romance, and mild sexual content.
 My target audience is adult (e.g., 18 years or older) so be advised.

 “Mhmm, for the village of Kahnavis.”
-Tristan stared at his delicate, sparselyfeathered toes and small talons.
-“My feet are weaker and smaller than the other hunters.
-My parents…” Tristan’s voice cracked and trailed off.
-“I couldn’t hunt like my siblings.
-So, here I am.”
+Tristan stared at his delicate toes and talons.
+“But they said my feet were too small.
+They said I wouldn’t be able to keep up with the family trade.
+My parents . . .”
+Tristan’s voice cracked and trailed off.
+He sighed.
+“I just couldn’t hunt like my siblings.
+So, they brought me to Kor and here I am.”

-A breeze broke the stillness and the dead snag creaked.
-“I guess we’d better move on.” said Pepro.
-“I’ve got an idea.
+Pepro looked down at Tristan.
+“Hey, I’ve got an idea!
 I’ll get you something special for dinner tonight.
 When we get to the lake you’ll see an island with a big spruce and an eagle’s nest.
 Wait for me there.
 It’ll take me a while but I’ll catch up with you.”

 Tristan’s beak stiffened with concern.
 “I don’t know, Pepro.
 Are you sure it’s such a good idea to separate?”

-Tristan watched Pepro flapping with determination and let out a sigh.
+Tristan watched Pepro flapping away with determination and let out a sigh.
 “Oh well, I guess he knows what he’s doing.”
-He stretched his wings and headed down the valley with the golden sunshine on his tail.
+He stretched his wings and headed down the valley with golden sunshine on his tail.